DylanGBan/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz2/Vallarta-WhatToDo.txt
 written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt
 ```
-- &uarr; The command above ```grep -l -r "sail" written_2 > grep-results.txt``` searched for sailed in the directory written_2, then returns back the path that contains sailed.
+- &uarr; The command above ```grep -l -r "sail" written_2 > grep-results.txt``` searched for "sailed" in the directory written_2, then returns back the path that contains sailed.
 This can be used to find out where the word is located when a directory contains multipule sub directories.

 ***Grep -c***